postgresml/postgresml/pgml-dashboard/content/blog/pgml-chat-an-alternative-to-langchain-to-deploy-knowledge-based-chat-agents.md

 Finally, the chatbot needs to be deployed to the real world.
 This involves:

 - Identifying the interface that the users will interact with.
 This can be Slack, Discord, Teams or your own custom chat platform.
 Once identified get the API keys for the interface.
-- The chatbot service needs to be hosted on a server that can handle the load of multiple users.
+- Hosting a chatbot service that can serve multiple users.
-- The chatbot needs to be integrated with the interface so that it can receive and respond to messages.
+- Integrating the chatbot service with the interface so that it can receive and respond to messages.

 # pgml-chat
 `pgml-chat` is a command line tool that allows you to do the following: